Mace Griffin: Bounty Hunter: Development

 The game was originally announced by publisher Crave Entertainment in April 2001 as Bounty Hunter.
 It was set to be released as an Xbox console exclusive for a release near the console's release window in the fall.
 A month later on May 16, a day before E3 2001, Crave announced to enter into a publishing deal with Electronic Arts, where the latter would co-publish three Crave titles for Windows - Freedom Force, Global Ops, and Bounty Hunter, and that Electronic Arts would also solely publish the Xbox version in Europe, and Crave would solely publish the Xbox version in North America.

 The fall 2001 release window was missed out, and the two companies would reveal more details for the game in February 2002, set for a fall release window that year.

 In April 2002, IGN reported that several retailers had listed a version of the game for the GameCube, which was officially confirmed by Crave on May 10 before E3 2002, in addition to a PlayStation 2 version.

 In August, Crave sold the publishing rights to the title to Vivendi Universal Games, who would publish it under the Black Label Games publishing label, and the game was delayed once again to a March 2003 release window to give the game a complete refresh.
 Electronic Arts was still committed to publish the PC version worldwide after Crave's sale of publishing rights but were removed as publishers in favor of VU Games by May 2003, and the PC version was delayed again until September.

 The game went gold on June 2, 2003, and was released for the system on June 19.
 In August, Vivendi Universal canceled the GameCube version and the North American release of the PC version due to the game's mediocre reception, but they published the PC version in Europe.
 In December, MumboJumbo acquired the North American publishing rights to the PC version from Vivendi Universal and the publisher released the game the following month in January.

 Reception

-The game received "mixed" reviews on all platforms according to video game review aggregator Metacritic.
+The game received "mixed" reviews on all platforms according to video game review aggregator website Metacritic.